Ask a Boss: Everything You Ever Wanted to Know About Weddings and Work

 I think my friend is about to seriously embarrass herself in her job search.
 She is in two weddings this year and another next year and has been a maid of honor no less than five times.
 And she is super intense about it, apparently.
 Like full-on 27 Dresses.

-So, here’s the embarrassing part: She wants to list Maid of Honor on her resume.
+So, here’s the embarrassing part: She wants to list Maid of Honor on her résumé.
 She’s looking for admin and executive-assistant-type jobs and thinks the MOH-ing is a relevant qualification.
 I told her “no” and tried to explain how unprofessional that would look.
 But she didn’t seem convinced because she kept going on about how maybe employers should be more open-minded (again, nooooo).

 She specifically cited scheduling, vendor/venue contact, and other event coordination she handles, like planning the bridal shower and dress fittings.
-She also acts as a back-up contact on the wedding day so the brides have less to worry about.
+She also acts as a backup contact on the wedding day so the brides have less to worry about.
 In fairness, scaled up, it does kinda sound like an assistant gig, but I think it’s more that she’s able to bring that experience to the bridal party rather than the other way around.
 And still I think it will look out of place on a résumé regardless, even if she tucks it in the Volunteer section.

 This does not belong on your résumé, right?